That’s normal - especially if you’ve had a lot of difficulty in the past.

 To do so, explore this section to accelerate your smoking deprogramming and be better prepare for the next one, the “THAT’S IT, I QUIT!” section.

-You can also benefit right now from the free supporting services that are indicated at the bottom of the page.
+You can also benefit right now from the free support of the I QUIT NOW services that you'll find in the I NEED HELP section.

 As soon as you’ll feel ready, create your profile at the “THAT’S IT, I QUIT!” section.
 There you’ll find new tools to go through the cravings to smoke without smoking.